haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 <a class="prompt prompt-cmd">cp ../../tutorial_files/apoMD/equil-pbc.mdp .<br>
 gmx grompp -f equil-pbc.mdp -c em-pbc.gro -p apo-solv.top -n apo-solv.ndx -o equil-pbc.tpr</a>

 As you see, in order to generate the tpr file for the actual MD simulation, you will need the energy minimized structure coming from the previous step.
-If you were not successful in running it, you can copy the "em-pbc.gro" by typing:

-<a class="prompt prompt-cmd">cp ../../tutorial_files/apoMD/em-pbc.gro .<br /></a>

-And then use again the previous command to generate the tpr file.
 Remember that while using the previous commands, you might need again to use the "-maxwarn" flag.

 After you generated the 'equil-pbc.tpr' file you can start the simulation by typing the following command: